DennisMwangi1/HLCC/README.md

 ### Customizing SEO

 To customize SEO for a specific page, edit `src/lib/seo.ts`:

 - Update `pageSEO` object for page-specific metadata
 - Modify `siteConfig` for site-wide settings
 - Update `defaultSEO` for fallback values

+### Favicon Configuration

+If Google Search is showing your favicon with a white circle background, see [FAVICON_GUIDE.md](./docs/FAVICON_GUIDE.md) for instructions on creating favicons without transparency.

+**Quick fix**: Ensure your favicon files (especially `android-chrome-192x192.png`) have a solid background color, not transparency.
+Google adds a white background to transparent favicons.

 ## Expanding the ESLint configuration